-The Southern Crescent Technical College's Early Alert Program is known as IPASS (Intervention Program for

-Academic Success Strategies).
-It is designed to identify students who may be at-risk of academic difficulty or failure.
-Referrals are made by faculty members by completing an IPASS On-line Form.
-The program provides feedback from Faculty members and counselors to help students investigate and employ student support services and implement a recommended plan of action developed especially for them that will help them succeed.
+The Southern Crescent Technical College's Early Alert Program is coordinated by the Student Navigator.
+This program is designed to identify students who may be at-risk of academic difficulty or failure.
+Faculty make referrals to the Student Navigator via an electronic program called TEAMS.
+The program provides feedback from Faculty members and counselors to help students investigate and utilize student support services and implement a recommended plan of action developed especially for them that will help them succeed.